pierreglaser/templatematching-mva/notebooks/README.md

 Here can be seen any of the submodules used to perform template matching

 ### Mask
-In `mask.md`, the paramerters in the mask function are assesed
+In `mask.md`, the paramerters in the mask function are assesed.

 ![Mask](https://github.com/pierreglaser/templatematching-mva/blob/master/report/plots/mask.jpg)

 ### Patches
 In `pupils_patches.md`, we show how to create positive and negative patches from an image.

 ![patches](https://github.com/pierreglaser/templatematching-mva/blob/master/report/plots/patches.png)

 ### Preprocessing